PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Changed how no titlebar is implemented running on Linux versus Windows. -type splash now used for Linux
 * PopupScrolled - Added back using CloseButton to close the window
 * Fixed PopupGetFolder to use correct PySimpleGUI program constructs (keys)
-* PopupGetText populated values carrectly using the value variable, used keys
+* PopupGetText populated values correctly using the value variable, used keys
 * PopupAnimated finally gets a completely transparent background